The United States Diplomatic Mission to South Africa

 The U.S. Mission provides services:

-- We represent the people of the United States, the U.S. Government and President Barack Obama and his policies.
+- We represent the people of the United States, and the U.S. Government and its policies.

 - We protect and promote U.S. interests, such as the safety and welfare of U.S. citizens in South Africa.

 - We encourage and facilitate trade between the U.S. and South Africa.

 - We sponsor educational exchanges, and counsel students seeking to enroll at U.S. universities.